 With that said, there are variations within the line.
 You’ll want to make a list of visual characteristics you’re looking for in your new faucet.
 Look around your space.
 Is it bold, stark, minimalist?
 Do you have more ornate decorations?
 Giving this some serious thought up front will help you find a fixture that actually lifts up your overall aesthetic, as opposed to just blending into it.

 Interested in seeing more from KOHLER?
 Check out the company’s best-selling models on Amazon!
-Or you could simply visit the company website at http://www.us.kohler.com/us/.
-For more kitchen faucets you could also check our homepage by clicking on kitchenfaucets.reviews.
+Or visit our company website at http://www.us.kohler.com/us/.
+For more kitchen faucets, be sure to read our complete guide.